 To access these services you need to create a LDS API key.
 You can create multiple keys to use across this and other LDS APIs, such as our Web Feature Service.

-Once you have created your key, you can use it within any LDS web service or API URL endpoint request.
-If you are logged into LDS and select a web service URL, your web service key is automatically populated in the URL.
+You can use your LDS API key within any LDS web service or API URL endpoint request.
+If you are logged in to LDS and select a web service URL, your web service key is automatically populated in the URL.

 Client-side authentication is not required, as LDS recognises you as a registered user of LDS tile services through the API key.